Apply Now for Scholarships and Grants with a July Deadline

 In order to become a Rhodes Scholar, one must be between the ages of 19 and 23, have completed the academic requirements outlined above, and possess multiple qualities of excellence in the fields of academics and sports.
 In addition, they must be individuals capable of contributing long-term, selfless investments to the causes of public service, world peace, and international relations.
 Although graduates may not necessarily dedicate their careers to these particular causes, they will be individuals capable of bringing widespread positive changes to whatever area they choose in a tremendous capacity.

 Examples of former Rhodes Scholars exemplifying the extraordinary characteristics required for qualification are Bill Clinton (former President of the United States), Bill Bradley (United States Senator), George Stephanopoulos (political commentator), Kris Kristofferson (actor/musician), and Faith Salie (public radio host of “Fair Game”).
 There are many more examples and most of them have positively impacted the world with their own magnificent talents and dedication to excellence.
-A prestigious Rhodes Scholarship can do the same for you.
+The prestigious Rhodes scholarships for study abroad can do the same for you.

 Related Reading